eduardo20calvo/Financial-Planner/README.md

 # Financial Planner

 The purpose of this project was to create a financial analysis tool in which users will be able to visualize their current savings and determine if they have enough reserves for an emergency fund.
 Also, another financial analysis tool was created to forecast the performance of the user's retirement portfolio in 30 years.
-These tools make an Alpaca API call via the Alpaca SDK to get historical price data for use in Monte Carlos simulations.
-The main programming language for these tools is Python.
+These tools make an Alpaca API call via the Alpaca SDK to get historical price data for use in Monte Carlo simulations.
+The main programming language for used was Python.

 ## Personal Finance Planner